 Wednesday 16 May 2018

-Designing and printing T-shirts / Tai Chi: learning printing processes to make our own t’shirts.
-The session also explores Tai Chi techniques to think about movement and the motion of different species – something we will continue to practice in the following weeks.
+Designing and printing T-shirts / Tai Chi: Learning printing processes to make our own t’shirts.
+This session also explored Tai Chi techniques to think about movement and the motion of different species – something we continue to practise each session.

 Wednesday 23 May 2018